 Best Things Are Yet To Come

 Following a year of silence, in March 2017 the Second Republic of The Strange Flowers (Marinò-Cionini-Santoni-Pozzolini) reunited to record their version of Strange Girl, entitled Strange Girl 2000, to be included in a 30th year anniversary compilation.
-For the same purpose, a few months later, the very first and original line-up (Marinò-Bruno-Pardini-Falciani) reunited too and recorded two previously unreleased songs, one of which was “Goodbye Summer Skies”, the first song they wrote and play together.
+For the same purpose, a few months later, the very first and original line-up (Marinò-Bruno-Pardini-Falciani) reunited too and recorded two previously unreleased songs, one of which was “Goodbye Summer Skies”, the first song they wrote and played together.
 Following that experience, the latter line-up decided to reunite stably.
-On December 7h 2017 the double-CD 30th year anniversary compilation, entitled “Best Things Are Yet To Come”, including 5 unrelated tracks, as well as several newly mixed and mastered songs, was released by Area Pirata, subsequently receiving more than enthusiastic reviews.
-On January 27th 2018 the Strange Flowers celebrated their 30th anniversary with a concert that took place in Pisa at the Borderline Club, when nearly all the present and past members of the band played, and the gig turned to be a blast.
-At the moment, the actual Flowers are making planes for the future, maybe a new records, maybe a few gigs here and there, which will be communicated shortly.
+On December 7h 2017 the double-CD 30th year anniversary compilation, entitled “Best Things Are Yet To Come”, including 5 unreleased tracks, as well as several newly mixed and mastered songs, was released by Area Pirata, subsequently receiving more than enthusiastic reviews.
+On January 27th 2018 the Strange Flowers celebrated their 30th anniversary with a concert that took place in Pisa at the Borderline Club, when nearly all of the present and past members of the band played, and the gig turned to be a blast.

-Meanwhile stay tuned!
-Best things are yet to come!
+Therefore, stay tuned!
+Best things are really yet to come!